Striped hyena: Striped hyenas as food

 A mural depicted on Mereruka's tomb in Sakkara indicates that Old Kingdom Egyptians forcefed hyenas in order to fatten them up for food, though archaeologist Burchard Brentjes argued that the depicted animals represent an extinct population of Egyptian aardwolves.
-Striped hyenas are still eaten by some Egyptian peasants, Arabian Bedouins, Palestinian laborers, Sinai Bedouins, Tuaregs, and in Somalia.
-Among some Bedouins of Arabia, hyena meat is generally considered medicine, rather than food.
+European writers in the 19th and early 20th centuries recorded that striped hyenas were eaten by some Egyptian peasants, Arabian Bedouins, Palestinian laborers, Sinai Bedouins, Tuaregs, and in Somalia.
+Among some Bedouins of Arabia at the beginning of the 20th century, hyena meat was generally considered medicine, rather than food.